magnuis/duckdb-materialization/README.md

 The code generating queries using CTE-and-list-extract methods is, unfortunately, not to be found at present.
 Re-running these tests requires some copy-pasting from the file `perform_load_test.py` and `queries/query.py` from the commit [6a3a017](https://github.com/magnuis/duckdb-materialization/commit/6a3a017b763b81b8e2f4b85a80e8c2a5de65a4e7).

 ## Results
-The results are to be found under their highly descriptive folder names nested under `results/`.
+The results are to be found under their highly descriptive folder names on at [Google Drive](https://drive.google.com/drive/folders/1yOncHm8XNYROIz5QcnLd7crkFhyzDCMm?dmr=1&ec=wgc-drive-globalnav-goto).

 ## Visualizations
 The `visualizations/` folder is a mess, and only meant for internal investigation of results.
 Please disregard the folder!